HamletDuFromage/DumpEmuMMC2NSP/README.md

 1. Close SwitchSDTool.
 2. In HacDiskMount, unmount the SYSTEM partiton and close the software.
 3. Cut the emuNAND "Nintendo" folder at the root of your SD to its original location (\emuMMC\RAW1).
-4. Rename your original Nintendo to "Nintendo".
+4. Rename your original Nintendo folder to "Nintendo".
 5. Eject your SD card, plug it into your Switch .